Understanding ISO - A Beginner's Guide

 In very basic terms, ISO is the level of sensitivity of your camera to available light.
 The lower the ISO number, the less sensitive it is to the light, while a higher ISO number increases the sensitivity of your camera.
 The component within your camera that can change sensitivity is called “image sensor” or simply “sensor”.
 It is the most important (and most expensive) part of a camera and it is responsible for gathering light and transforming it into an image.
 With increased sensitivity, your camera sensor can capture images in low-light environments without having to use a flash.
 But higher sensitivity comes at an expense – it adds grain or “noise” to the pictures.

-Take a look at the following picture (click to open a larger version):
+Take a look at the following picture:

 The difference is clear – the image on the right hand side at ISO 3200 has a lot more noise in it, than the one on the left at ISO 200.

-Every camera has something called “Base ISO“, which is typically the lowest ISO number of the sensor that can produce the highest image quality, without adding noise to the picture.
-On most of the new Nikon cameras such as Nikon D5100, the base ISO is typically 200, while most Canon digital cameras have the base ISO of 100.
+Every camera has something called “Base ISO”, which is typically the lowest ISO number of the sensor that can produce the highest image quality, without adding noise to the picture.
+Some older Nikon DSLRs and a number of other modern cameras such as the Fuji X-T2 have a base ISO of 200, whereas most modern Nikon and Canon digital cameras have a base ISO of 100.
 So, optimally, you should always try to stick to the base ISO to get the highest image quality.
 However, it is not always possible to do so, especially when working in low-light conditions.

 Typically, ISO numbers start from 100-200 (Base ISO) and increment in value in geometric progression (power of two).
 So, the ISO sequence is: 100, 200, 400, 800, 1600, 3200, 6400 and etc. The important thing to understand, is that each step between the numbers effectively doubles the sensitivity of the sensor.
 So, ISO 200 is twice more sensitive than ISO 100, while ISO 400 is twice more sensitive than ISO 200.
 This makes ISO 400 four times more sensitive to light than ISO 100, and ISO 1600 sixteen times more sensitive to light than ISO 100, so on and so forth.
 What does it mean when a sensor is sixteen times more sensitive to light?
 It means that it needs sixteen times less time to capture an image!